IBM-Cloud/docs/services/ContinuousDelivery/toolchains_integrations.md

 1. Click **Add a Tool**.
 1. In the Tool Integrations section, click **Other Tool**.
 1. Type the tool name.
-1. Select the Lifecycle phase that is most closely associated with the tool.
-The lifecycle phase choice determines which category your tool is listed under on the Overview page.
+1. Select the lifecycle phase that is most closely associated with the tool.
+This selection determines which category your tool is listed under on the Overview page.
 1. Add an icon URL.
-The icon will be shown on your tool's integration card.
+The icon will be shown on your tool integration's card.
 1. Add a documentation URL.
 1. Specify a tool instance name.
 For example: My Team Tool.
 1. Add a tool instance URL.
-Clicking the tool integration card leads to the URL you list for the tool instance.
+This URL opens whenever the tool integration's card is clicked.
 1. Add a description of your tool.
-1. (Advanced) Add more properties if required.
-For example, list any information or attributes that are required for your tool to integrate with other tools in your toolchain.
+1. (Advanced) Add more properties as needed.
+For example, list any information or attributes that are required for your tool to integrate with other tools in the toolchain.
 1. Click **Create Integration**.

 To learn more, see [Introducing custom tool integration for {{site.data.keyword.Bluemix_notm}} toolchains](https://www.ibm.com/blogs/bluemix/2016/10/custom-tool-integration-with-bluemix-toolchains/){: new_window} ![External link icon](images/launch--glyph.svg).